singnet/dev-portal/docs/all/service-integration-guidelines.md

 If you already have a gRPC service, please check out [this](/tutorials/publish) tutorial to learn how to publish a service.

-Make sure you follow our [naming standardisation guidelines](/docs/all/naming-standard) as well when naming your services.
+Make sure you follow our [naming standardization guidelines](/docs/all/naming-standard) as well when naming your services.

 ## AI frameworks
 There are a couple of AI frameworks integrated to SingularityNET so you can just add new functionalities to services which are already published.